-Biden wants to increase family planning funding.
+Biden wants more funds for family planning.
 Clinics say they need it.

 Most Americans disapproved of the Trump administration’s so-called gag rule, according to Kaiser Family Foundation polling, but the vast majority of elected Republican officials favor restrictions on abortions and most Republican voters dislike Planned Parenthood — though generally approve of access to birth control options.

 Wendy Redford, medical director at Wesley Community and Health Center in Phoenix, said that about 65 to 70 percent of her clinic’s patients are uninsured and a high percentage of patients at her clinic are undocumented.
-The Trump rule forced many clinics in Arizona to close, and as a result, the move “really drove people to us because they knew that we were a trusted Title X partner in the community that had access every single day to whatever they needed, [like] pregnancy testing or birth control or STI screening,” she said.
+The Trump rule forced many clinics in Arizona to close, and as a result, the move “really drove people to us because they knew that we were a trusted Title X partner in the community that had access every single day to whatever they needed: pregnancy testing or birth control or STI screening,” she said.

 Sandusky said that across the board, the Trump administration rule was seen as having undermined the standard of care not just in reducing funding, but also in eliminating rules mandating that “medically approved” services be offered to patients.